Oil Price Information Service (OPIS)

 Acquisition in 2014

-CloudPress is a cloud-based marketing platform that allows brands to create, launch, and track interactive, shoppable campaigns.
-Its user-friendly, visual drag-and-drop interface facilitates the quick development of engaging experiences that reflect a brand's identity while effectively showcasing products and services.
-Once a campaign is published, it is fully hosted on CloudPress's servers, enabling immediate sharing and embedding across various social media and web marketing channels.
+CloudPress is a cloud-based marketing platform designed to help brands create, launch, and track interactive, shoppable campaigns online.
+Its user-friendly visual drag-and-drop interface allows brands to effortlessly design engaging experiences that reflect their identity and effectively showcase their products and services.
+Once campaigns are published, they are fully hosted on CloudPress's servers, enabling immediate sharing and embedding across various social and web marketing channels.
 The platform also features an analytics dashboard that aggregates metrics from all channels, providing brands with valuable insights to enhance their marketing strategies.

 Storyful